 The SSI has published the now standard text book on the techniques of the craft, ‘The Calligrapher’s Handbook’, edited by Heather Child.
 Also available are several slide sets of work carried out by those at the top of their profession.

 The Society’s Library, which may be used by any member, houses over 500 books and periodicals, some of which are otherwise unobtainable.
 A recent, much prized addition to the Library is ‘London’s Handwriting’ by Colin Banks, published by the London Transport Museum, a handsome folio study of Edward Johnston’s 1916 ‘Underground Sans’ typeface illustrated with prints taken from the original wood blocks.

 Maintaining a tradition of fine lettering

-For committed students with a high level of ability, the Society runs an Advanced Training Scheme which comprises two weekends a year for three years with a team of six Fellows as tutors.
+For committed students with a high level of ability, the Society runs a Creative Development Course which comprises two weekends a year for three years with a team of six Fellows as tutors.
 Through set projects, critiques and discussion, the development of a personal direction is encouraged.
-This is the only scheme in the UK at this level outside full time education and in recent years it has helped to produce several new Fellows for the Society.
+This is the only course in the UK at this level outside full time education and in recent years it has helped to produce several new Fellows for the Society.

 Many of the Society’s members teach and lecture in continuing, higher and adult education.